khoiddinh/TribbleChess/src/README.txt

   Finally, enPassant is implemented correctly by checking the move stack to ensure that the previous move allows for an enPassant during the current turn.

-  4. AI:
+  4. Recursion:
   My AI uses negamax, which is a variation of minimax in order to run DFS and check all positions to a certain depth.
 It also alpha-beta pruning, which removes moves which are most likely not going to be relevant to the search since an ideal opponent would never pick that move.
-Due to using bitboards (64 bit signed integers) as my board representation as opposed to a 2D array, which reduces the amount of assembly instructions the code compiles to, my AI is able to search an average of 400 thousand positions per second (evaluates up to 4 million positions per move usually).
+Due to using bitboards (64-bit signed integers) as my board representation as opposed to a 2D array, which reduces the amount of assembly instructions the code compiles to, my AI is able to search an average of 400 thousand positions per second (evaluates up to 4 million positions per move usually).